medusa-project/medusa-packager/README.md

    (To redirect the output to a log file instead of printing it in the terminal, append something like `> log.txt` to the command.)

+## Notes

+* Text files should have CRLF line endings for platform-interoperability.